paulosabayomi/custup-doc/docs/types/allowed-sources.md

 # Allowed sources

-These are all the currently available file select sources, read more about them [here](/docs/category/file-sources/)
+These are all the currently available file select sources.

 - **record_video**
 - **capture_image**